ansys/pyansys-dev-guide/doc/source/how-to/vulnerabilities.rst

 .. warning::

   Testing the action locally before enabling it in the CI/CD workflow is recommended.
-Information on how to do this can be found in `the action's documentation`_.
+Information on how to do this can be found in `the check-vulnerabilities action documentation`_.

 Vulnerability remediation and reporting
 ----------------------------------------